How Does Courier, Parcel, and Package Tracking System Work

-In order to have a seamless eCommerce service, it is essential to deliver the product in a timely manner to the customer.
-This is where a professional courier service plays a vital role.
+For a seamless eCommerce shopping experience, it is essential to deliver the product promptly to the customer.
+And that’s where a professional courier service plays a vital role.
 But, have you ever thought about the process used for tracking such couriers and parcels that are shipped by online sellers?

 In simple terms, tracking a package or courier involves the process of localizing packages and containers, and different parcels at the time of sorting and delivery.
 This helps to verify their movement and source, and have an estimate of the final delivery.
 The main objective of this parcel tracking system is to provide customers with information about the details of the route of the package, delivery status, estimated delivery date, and the estimated time of delivery.

-This is how a courier or parcel package tracking system works in eCommerce shipping:
+This is How a Courier or Parcel Package Tracking System Works in eCommerce shipping:

-Receiving the Product: After leaving the courier agency at the seller’s location, the shipped item reaches to another branch of the courier agency at the buyer’s location.
+After leaving the courier agency at the seller’s location, the shipped item reaches to another branch of the courier agency at the buyer’s location.

 As soon as the new courier agency receives the product, it scans the barcode and stores the parcel details in the tracking system, which includes information related to its received time.

-Product Delivery: Once the product is delivered to the end user or buyer, the tracking system is updated with the delivery status of item (for example, ‘Delivered’ in this case), delivery time, recipient’s name, etc.
+Once the product is delivered to the end user or buyer, the tracking system is updated with the delivery status of item (for example, ‘Delivered’ in this case), delivery time, recipient’s name, etc.

 The customer can track and see the movement of the package by entering the barcode number (or AWB number) on the website of the courier company.
 The barcode status provides a stepwise progression of where the package is at the moment.

 One of the main advantages of the tracking system is that it reduces the package from getting lost or misplaced.
 Moreover, the customers also have an idea of their products which keeps them stress-free.
-With billions of packages being sent through courier, it really helps to track them well and avoid instances of loss or mishandling.
+With billions of packages being sent through couriers, it really helps to track them well and avoid instances of loss or mishandling.